-This study investigates the relationship between the built environment and chronic disease and mental health in Metro Vancouver.
+Where Matters I investigated the relationship between the built environment and chronic disease and mental health in Metro Vancouver.
 Few studies to date have examined systematic relationships between built environment characteristics, activity patterns, obesity, and chronic disease.
-The proposed study aims to incorporate health into local and regional policy framework by examining the multiple pathways linking the built environment, activity patterns, chronic disease, and mental health.
-This study will spatially link existing detailed built environment data developed by the Health and Community Design Lab at UBC and a wide range of health-related data from the My Health, My Community Survey in the greater Vancouver region.
+We aimed to incorporate health into local and regional policy framework by examining the multiple pathways linking the built environment, activity patterns, chronic disease, and mental health.
+The study spatially linked existing detailed built environment data developed by the Health and Community Design Lab at UBC and a wide range of health-related data from the My Health, My Community Survey and BC Generations in the greater Vancouver region.
 In addition, this study builds on an existing study (“Health Monetization Project”) funded by the Canadian Institutes for Health Research (CIHR) to monetize the health care cost savings of living in a more walkable built environment.
-The results of this study will offer insights into potential modifications to the built environment through policy and planning that will promote quality of life and reduce the economic burden of disease in the Vancouver region.
+The results offered insights into the potential of modifying the built environment through policy and planning to promote quality of life and reduce the economic burden of disease in the Vancouver region.

 Because policymakers are held accountable for the impacts of their decisions, it is important to evaluate the policy implications of the observed systematic relationships between transportation and land-use decisions, obesity, physical activity, and mental health.
 To date, existing evidence used to inform major transportation investment decisions has not accounted for the potential monetary implications of these actions on the local and regional economy.
 This study aims to incorporate health into local and regional policy framework by examining the multiple pathways linking the built environment, activity patterns, physical health, and mental health.
 The results of this study will offer insights into potential modifications to the built environment through policy and planning that will promote quality of life and reduce the economic burden of disease in the Vancouver region.
 These are the three aims of the study: